wmde/wikibase-release-pipeline/docs/images/wikibase/README.md

 ## Version reporting

-This image adds entries to the `Special:Version` page under the “Installed software” section.
+The bundled WikibaseSuite extension adds entries to the `Special:Version` page under the “Installed software” section.
 It reports the version of this image and, when available, the build-tools and deploy versions.

 The same values are also exposed through the Action API metadata endpoint: `/w/api.php?action=query&meta=wikibasesuite&wbsprop=versions&format=json`